UK opposition Labour to vote on Brexit stance

-BRIGHTON, England (Reuters) - Britain’s Labour Party will on Monday decide between two possible Brexit policies: to campaign to remain in the European Union at a second referendum or defer a decision on what stance to take until after an election, a Labour source said on Sunday.
+BRIGHTON, England, Sept 22 (Reuters) - Britain’s Labour Party will on Monday decide between two possible Brexit policies: to campaign to remain in the European Union at a second referendum or defer a decision on what stance to take until after an election, a Labour source said on Sunday.

 The unexpected decision to put two possible policies to a vote of Labour members underlines the internal splits in the party over Brexit.